SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 ---
-title: "Pharmokinetics Modelling Project"
+title: "Tree Generation App"
 teaching: 30
 exercises: 0
 questions:
 - "What is the project you will be working on?"
 - "How will the group projects work?"
 objectives:
-- "Explain the background and the project you will be doing for the next 3 days."
+- "Explain the background of the project."
 - "How each group will work together."
 - "Assessment deliverables"
 keypoints: